BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- People are doing the best that they can from their own level of consciousness. – Deepak Chopra
+ Amateurs sit and wait for inspiration, the rest of us just get up and got to work. – Stephen King